-As a journal Author, you have rights for a large range of uses of your article, including use by your employing institute or company.
-These Author rights can be exercised without the need to obtain specific permission.
+As a journal author, you retain the rights to your paper for a variety of purposes, including use by your employing institute or company.
+These author's rights may be exercised without obtaining prior authorization.

-Authors and readers can copy and redistribute the material in any medium or format, as well as remix, transform, and build upon the material for any purpose, even commercially, but they must give appropriate credit (cite to the article or content), provide a link to the license, and indicate if changes were made.
-If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original.
+Authors and readers are free to copy and redistribute the material in any medium or format, as well as remix, transform, and build upon it for any purpose, including commercial ones, but they must give appropriate credit (by citing the article or content), include a link to the license, and indicate if any changes were made.

 If you remix, adapt, or expand upon the content, your contributions must adhere to the same licensing terms as the original.